 - Use a thick natural sweetener like coconut syrup, brown rice syrup or honey to hold the bars together.
 A thin sweetener like pure maple syrup may not keep the bars from falling apart.

-- For best results, press some extra dried cherries on top of the bars before refrigerating for extra sweetness.
+- For best results, press some extra dried cherries on top of bars before refrigerating for extra sweetness.
 Or, add some protein powder to the mixture for an extra protein boost.

 Maple syrup can be substituted for honey in granola bars but the bars may fall apart.
 A thick natural sweetener like coconut nectar, honey or brown rice syrup works better to bind the ingredients together for a firm and tasty hand-held snack.